jelu/lim-plugin-zonalizer/README.md

 * `lang`: Specify the language to use when generating the `message` in the `result` object and in the `error` object, default en_US.UTF-8.

-### DELETE /zonalizer/1/analysis

-Delete all analysis.
-Returns HTTP Status 2xx on success and 4xx/5xx on error.

 ### GET /zonalizer/1/analysis?search=string[&results=bool&lang=string]

 Search for analysis which FQDN matches the given string.
 If prefixed with a dot